 Has your loved one suffered an injury from nursing home neglect or abuse?
 Do you believe your loved one suffered an early death because of neglect or abuse?
 Then contact an elder abuse lawyer right away.

-Our team at Oronoz & Ericsson Injury Lawyers will thoroughly investigate your loved one’s living and care environment and gather evidence of any neglect or abuse.
+Our team at Oronoz & Ericsson, LLC will thoroughly investigate your loved one’s living and care environment and gather evidence of any neglect or abuse.
 We can guide you through the nursing home complaint process.
 We also will analyze whether your loved one or family has the right to file suit against the facility or a specific caregiver.

 If we find evidence that neglect or abuse occurred and directly caused your relative’s injury, worsening condition, or death, then we may recommend demanding compensation in court.